AI Estate Planning: Claude for Evanston Financial Planners

 Why Estate Plan Assumptions Break Faster Than Laws

-I've worked with 23 wealth management firms across the North Shore in the past 18 months.
-The pattern is identical everywhere: planners spend 80% of their scenario modeling time on tax code changes that affect maybe 12% of their clients.
+Talk to enough wealth management firms across the North Shore and the pattern is identical everywhere: planners spend most of their scenario modeling time on tax code changes that affect a small slice of their clients.
 Meanwhile, they're flying blind on the life changes that affect everyone.

-Take a typical Evanston client — dual-income professionals, kids heading to college, aging parents, maybe some stock options or a small business interest.
+Take a common situation: dual-income professionals, kids heading to college, aging parents, maybe some stock options or a small business interest.
 Their estate plan assumes current income levels, stable health, predictable education costs, and linear career progression.

 Now reality hits: